pprados/virtual-dataframe/README.md

 ### Use *read file*
 It's not a good idea to use the constructor of `VDataFrame` or `VSeries` because, all the datas must be in memory in the driver.
 If the dataframe is big, an *out of memory* can happen.
-To partitionning the job, create multiple files, and use `read_csv("filename*.csv")` or other file format.
+To partitionning the job, create multiple files, and use `read_csv("filename*.csv")`, use a big file and the *auto partitioning* proposed by dask or other file format.
 Then, each worker can read directly a partition.

 The constructor for `VDataFrame` and `VSeries` are present, only to help to write some unit test, but may not be used in production.